United Precast Concrete Dubai: shaping the precast landscape in the Middle East

 Precast use translates to savings

-In Dubai, the most common construction technique is to cast in situ.
-Iranna Dongritot, Senior Projects Manager, points out that precast concrete offers a lot of benefits compared to this.
+In Dubai, the most common construction technique is cast-in-situ.
+Iranna S. Dongritot, Senior Projects Manager, points out that precast concrete offers a lot of benefits compared to this.

 “Construction using precast is about 40 to 50 percent faster than casting in situ.
 It does cost about 5 to 6 percent more because of transportation and crane costs, but if you convert time in to cost, precast is cheaper.
 This time saving converts to overall savings in project value and will give early rental income to the owners,” Dongritot says.